 Welcome to Human Dignity and Humiliation Studies (HumanDHS)

-We are a global transdisciplinary network and fellowship of concerned academics and practitioners.
+We are a global transdisciplinary network and fellowship of concerned academics, practitioners, activists, artists, and many others.
 We wish to stimulate systemic change, globally and locally, to open space for dignity, for mutual respect and esteem to take root and grow, thus ending humiliating practices, and preventing, discontinuing, and healing cycles of humiliation throughout the world.

 We suggest that a frame of cooperation and shared humility is necessary — not a mindset of humiliation — if we wish to build a better world, a world of equal dignity for all.

 We are currently around 1,000 personally invited members, with more than 2,000 more people supporting our work, and our website is being accessed by ca. 40,000 people from more than 180 countries per year.
 A new educational initiative emerging from the network since 2011 is World Dignity University (WDU) to which anyone interested in educating on dignity is invited to contribute with ideas for curriculum development.
 Dignity Press, with its imprint World Dignity University Press, is flourishing since 2012.

 If you wish, please see here a short welcome video clip, see the status of 2013 as a collection of pictures and a brief overview, and then enter our website in more depth here, or through the links on the upper left side of this page.
 See our calendar of events.
 On 24th June 2011, we launched the World Dignity University Initiative.

 Two kinds of news are listed here: